1. Home

 Broadway Shows on Monday

-Most Broadway shows in New York City have eight performances a week: One each evening from Tuesday – Saturday, plus an afternoon matinee on Wednesday, Saturday, and Sunday.
+Most Broadway shows in New York City have eight performances a week: One each evening from Tuesday through Saturday, plus an afternoon matinee on Wednesday, Saturday, and Sunday.
 Sunday evenings and Mondays in Broadway theater are “dark” – the lights are off and no one is performing.
-But what if you’re only in town on Monday?
+But what if you’re only in town on Sunday or Monday?
 Do you have to miss all the fun?
 Luckily there are a few shows that have performances at off times.
-Here’s what you can see!
+So head over to midtown Manhattan in and Times Square, and here’s what you can see!

 Broadway Shows on Sunday Night